 “A product waiting to be created”

 The beauty market is flooded with anti-wrinkle face creams, lash-thickening mascaras and lip-plumping glosses.
-But Kate Shapland, a past beauty editor at Harper’s Bazaar, had always noticed a glaring gap in the market – leg products.
+But Kate Shapland, former beauty editor at Harper’s Bazaar, had always noticed a glaring gap in the market – leg products.
 Particularly, those that effectively treat for cellulite and fluid retention.
 With a mission to create a real solution to these problems and a head-fast mindset, Kate founded Legology.
 And it’s not just another cellulite cream, it is so much more!
 Read all about it here as we chat with Kate:

 1. How did the idea of Legology come about?
 As a previous beauty editor, why do you think there is such a gap in the beauty market when it comes to legs?

 I’ve always had a passion for legs – shape, health, everything.
 It was fuelled in my beauty writing years because I had a bird’s eye view of the market and innovation.
 I tried everything – products, treatments, soft surgery, diets – and I never found anything that impacted on the real issues: fluid retention and cellulite, which are inextricably linked.
 So many women have these concerns, but the solutions were either too perfunctory or too cosmetic – little in between.
 I wanted to develop formulas that had real impact, but which also felt wonderful to use and wear, and had a certain charm that made them so irresistible they became a healthy daily habit because frequency in beauty generally brings results.